anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 As outlined in section "8.2.2 Telco Cloud", the result is that the CSP "network" is now an interconnected set of distributed NFVi's (Cloud Infrastructure) supported by different Cloud Providers, including the CSP, and, hence, the term "Hybrid Multi-Cloud", and the need for the CSP to be able to support and utilize this interconnected cloud is both inevitable and essential.

-So as a consumer and provider of Cloud Services, the CSP will continue to need to build and manage its own Cloud Infrastructure as well as provide:
+As a consumer and provider of Cloud Services, the CSP will continue to need to build and manage its own Cloud Infrastructure as well as provide:

 - cloud orchestration solutions to orchestrate the utilisation of cloud services and capabilities from its own and other Cloud Providers;
 - network orchestration solutions to manage the interconnectivity across its own and other Cloud Provider networks.